 Table of Contents

 Before you continue reading this article, I strongly suggest that you check that article about the minimum upload speed mentioned above.
-If you don’t have the upload speed necessary, nothing else matters, because you won’t be able to go live at an acceptable bitrate.
-I mean, you certainly could still partake in content creation by creating YouTube content instead, but unfortunately, live streaming is simply off the table in this scenario.
+If you don’t have the upload speed necessary for the lowest resolution mentioned in that article, nothing else matters because you won’t be able to go live with a stable broadcast.

 How to Check your System Information

 If you are on Windows 10, type in “System information” in the search box on your taskbar.
 This will show you a list of components, version numbers, and various other miscellaneous things.
-I’ve attached a screenshot above that highlights what you are looking for and blurred out the rest.
+I’ve attached a screenshot above highlighting what you are looking for and blurred out the rest.

 The values that matter here are: